ing-bank/prometheus-scenarios/promql/chapter2/Aggregations.md

 </details>

 ## TopK and BottomK
-The *topk* and *bottomk* operators are used to get respectively the highest and lowest k time series in the metric.
+The *topk* and *bottomk* operators are used to get the highest and lowest k time series in the metric respectively.

 ### Assignment
 Make a dashboard showing a per-second rate of number api request for the two countries with the highest number of requests.